Eastern Area Soccer League

 2. If the coach coaches for multiple teams, this will apply only to the role on the team that the card was given

 ii.
-All Red Card(s) are pending review from the EASL Executive Committee.
+All Red Card(s) are pending review from the EASL Executive Board.

 iii.
 Any Player or Coach receiving a Red Card who are also Officials will not be allowed to referee during their suspension.